Probing Supermassive Black Hole Binaries with Orbital Resonances of Laser-Ranged Satellite: Theoretical Tools

+$e_{ij}^A$ being the polarization tensors of the GW $ (A = +, \times)$.
+Finally, in terms of transfer function, the EoM of $\boldsymbol{X}$ can be written in a compact form~\cite{PhysRevD.105.064021}:

-The transfer functions $\boldsymbol{T}^A(\boldsymbol{X}, \psi, \boldsymbol{\hat{n}}_{\rm GW})$ give the couplings between the orbital elements $\boldsymbol{X}$ and the incident GW $h_A$.
-In this paper, our main concern is the perturbation of the orbital period $P$ (or the semi-major axis $a$), which is directly related to the total energy of the test binary.
-The transfer function for $P$ reads \cite{PhysRevD.105.064021}.
+where $\boldsymbol{\hat{n}}_{\rm GW} = \boldsymbol{\hat{n}}_{\rm GW}(\vartheta, \phi)$ denotes the direction of source.
+The transfer functions $\boldsymbol{T}^A$ define the linear responses of the orbital elements $\boldsymbol{X}$ to the incident GWs.
+Such linear responses are valid under the conditions that perturbations from GWs are small compared to that from Newtonian gravity and the back reactions from resonance to the incident GW field are ignorable.
+The explicit forms of the transfer functions $\boldsymbol{T}^A$ and the coefficients of $e_{ij}^A$ in the test binary frame can be found in the work \cite{PhysRevD.105.064021}.
+For SLR measurements, we are most concerned about the orbital period $P$ (or the semi-major axis $a$), which is directly related to the total energy of the test binary.
+The transfer function of $P$ can be expressed as